 2.1 Experimental site

-The experiment was conducted in the Student’s Instructional Farm (SIF) of the Chandra Shekhar Azad University of Agriculture and Technology, Kanpur, India situated at a latitude of 26.493729° N and longitude of 80.294382° E, and an altitude of 125.9 meters above the mean sea level (MSL) during rabi for two consecutive years, 2022-23 and 2023-24.
+The experiment was conducted in the Student’s Instructional Farm of the Chandra Shekhar Azad University of Agriculture and Technology, Kanpur, India situated at a latitude of 26.49° N and longitude of 80.29° E, and an altitude of 125.9 meters above the mean sea level (MSL) during rabi for two consecutive years, 2022-23 and 2023-24.
 The climate of the site is sub-tropical having maximum and minimum temperature ranges from 45–4°C.

 2.2 Experimental details

-The experiment was laid out in a Split Plot Design (SPD) with three replications.
+The experiment was laid out in a Split Plot Design with three replications.
 The main plot consisted of two widely cultivated wheat varieties and the sub-plot treatments included nutrient management strategies.

 2.3 Fertilizers application

 Phosphorus was applied at 60 kg P2O5 ha-1 through di-ammonium phosphate (DAP).
 Nitrogen (N) was applied at the recommended dose of 120 kg ha-1.
 As DAP has supplied around 23.5 kg N ha-1, so remaining dose of N was supplied though urea (46% N) for completing recommended dose.
 N was applied in two equal splits i.e. half at the time of sowing and the remaining as top dressing.
 Muriate of potash (MOP) was applied at the time of sowing at the rate of 40 kg K2O ha-1.
 The soil application of zinc sulphate, iron sulphate and copper sulphate were done as per treatment before sowing, except in control.
-The foliar sprays of zinc sulphate, iron sulphate and copper sulphate were made as per the treatments by taking 300 Litre ha-1 spray volume.
+The foliar sprays of zinc sulphate, iron sulphate and copper sulphate were made as per the treatments by taking 300 L ha-1 spray volume.
 The foliar spray of the micronutrient fertilizers was done two times; 1st spray at tillering stage and 2nd spray at booting stage.

 2.4 Grain analysis